Trust Is an Inside Job

 Sometimes, this becomes most visible in the moments when the ground beneath us begins to shift.

-My first response was panic.
+My first reaction was panic.

-A persistent knot in my stomach.
+A persistent knot settled in my stomach.

 I wanted solid ground back beneath my feet.